dotnet/EntityFramework.Docs/entity-framework/core/modeling/table-splitting.md

 To avoid exposing the concurrency token to the consuming code, it's possible the create one as a [shadow property](xref:core/modeling/shadow-properties):

 [!code-csharp[TableSplittingConfiguration](../../../samples/core/Modeling/TableSplitting/TableSplittingContext.cs?name=ConcurrencyToken&highlight=2)]

+## Inheritance

+It's recommended to read [the dedicated page on inheritance](xref:core/modeling/inheritance) before continuing with this section.

+The dependent types using table splitting can have an inheritance hierarchy, but there are some limitations:

+- The dependent entity type __cannot__ use TPC mapping as the derived types wouldn't be able to map to the same table.
+- The dependent entity type __can__ use TPT mapping, but only the root entity type can use table splitting.
+- If the principal entity type uses TPC, then only the entity types that don't have any descendants can use table splitting.
+Otherwise, the dependent columns would need to be duplicated on the tables corresponding to the derived types, complicating all interactions.